Skip to main content

 1.1.4.3 Where is log from installation

-Installing browser binaries only one time and in external location shortens the installation with considerably.
-Also, example CI environment can contains multiple installation of Browser library, it will save disk space.
+Installing browser binaries only once and in an external location shortens installation considerably.
+Also, a CI environment can contain multiple installations of the Browser library; this saves disk space.